-Web security
+- Web security

-The length and start date of the internship are negotiable: starting any time in the approximate summer months is acceptable, but an intern must be at Galois for at least three continuous months.
+The length and start date of the internship are negotiable: starting any time in the approximate Fall months is acceptable, but an intern must be at Galois for three continuous months.
 The internship is paid competitively, and interns are responsible for living arrangements (although we can certainly help you find arrangements).
 Galois is located in the heart of downtown Portland with multiple public transportation options available and world-class bicycle infrastructure.

 Interested in Applying?